 Hotel income could be seasonal, depending on the country, and could be subject to various market forces.
-A rental income from retail or offices is more stable.
+A rental income from retail or offices is relatively more stable.

 Finally, you mention “operators”.
 Do you mean Corinthia also operates property in which it has no shareholding?

-Our final and highest point in our profile is to run and manage hotels.
+Our final point in our profile is to run and manage hotels.
 That is where the brand Corinthia Hotels comes in.
 Managing hotels has two sides to it.
 On the one hand it is what it says on the can, that is actually operating hotels, and so allocating a management team, making sure the management team provides the right leadership and employs oversight and acumen in running that hotel, making sure that costs are relative to what they should be, and effectively giving the service commensurate to the brand, which, in our case is a five-star luxury brand.
 So, obviously, since we run hotels as a Corinthia hotel, our management in such hotels have to make sure that the service delivery, the product and the maintenance and upkeep and training management and all that goes to make a successful hotel reflect the standard of the brand and, more important, the ethos of the brand.
 So the spirit of the company which we emphasize is as important.
 And we want our investors to understand this.
 That is what fuels the energy that gives our colleagues inside the hotel the added focus on what it means to be a Corinthia Hotel.